 The information simply goes to where it is needed.

-One of the most expensive media in production is compressed air.
-As a result, there is a desire to separate zones that do not require compressed air (weekend, end of shift, etc.) from the overall network.
+One of the most expensive media in a manufacturing facility is compressed air.
+For this reason, there is a desire to disconnect workstations, production islands or entire zones that do not require compressed air (at the weekend, after the end of a shift, etc.) from the overall network.

 All of the examples demonstrate how it is possible to make considerable improvements with simple measures and very little investment.